Skip To Main Content

 Co-oper-tition and generosity of spirit

-There is a tern in robotics: co- oper- tition.
+There is a term in robotics: co- oper- tition.
 It is preparing, training and doing your very best in a contest while also showing deep kindness and respect, to your opponent, especially when it matters.

 Our robotics program sent two teams to compete in the national finals of the U.S. Open Robotics championship.
 Both teams were well-prepared, skilled and highly competitive eager, to win the championship.
 In that final match, one team- perhaps the stronger team, had a malfunction- their robot needed to be repaired and could not continue without a timeout.
 The team used a 30 second timeout, but unfortunately, they did not have enough time to make all the necessary repairs.